트립팝 TripopTripop

 • Day 3: N Seoul Tower + Myeongdong K-beauty + Dongdaemun

-• Day 4: Gangnam + Lotte World Tower + COEX
+• Day 4: Gangnam + Lotte World Tower Seoul Sky + COEX

 • Day 5 (departure): Hongdae + Yeonnam-dong + ICN

-This sequence hits palace tradition, market food, skyline views, and K-culture in balance — no backtracking.
+This sequence balances palace tradition, street food, skyline views, and K-culture with no backtracking.

-• eSIM: 5GB / 5 days runs $7-10 (Airalo, KT M Mobile).
-LTE is excellent everywhere — subway, palace grounds, even the DMZ.
-Almost every café offers free wifi as backup.
+• eSIM: 5GB / 5 days from $7-10 (Airalo, KT M Mobile).
+LTE is strong throughout — subways, palace grounds, everywhere.
+Almost every café has free wifi.

-• T-money: Buy at any convenience store for ~3 USD, load ~15 USD.
-Works on subway, all buses (free transfers within 30 min), AREX local trains, even convenience-store purchases.
+• T-money: Buy at any convenience store for about $3, load about $15.
+Works on subway, all buses (free transfers within 30 min), AREX local trains, and convenience-store purchases.
 Refundable balance up to 5,000 KRW.

 • Money: Skip airport exchange.
-Myeongdong's licensed money changers offer 5-10% better rates than airport.
-Korea is heavily card-based — international Visa/Mastercard works almost everywhere, including small cafés.
+Myeongdong's licensed money changers offer 5-10% better rates.
+Korea is card-heavy — international Visa/Mastercard is accepted almost everywhere.

-• Discover Seoul Pass (optional): Airport transfer + 30+ attractions bundled.
+• Discover Seoul Pass (optional): Airport transfer + 30+ attraction entries bundled.
 Worth it if you'll visit 4+ paid attractions (Seoul Sky, N Tower, palaces, etc.).

 The full plan at a glance